gdbroman/broman.blog/_posts/2019/2019-09-15-what-should-you-do-with-your-life.md

 >
 > <cite>Robert Greene, The Laws of Human Nature (p.380)</cite>

-Considering the premise that no one really knows what’s going on, neither what one should do here in life, maybe it’s wisest to just pick a target and aim for it without thinking too much about what the target should be?
+Considering no one really knows what’s going on, neither what one should do here in life, maybe it’s wisest to just pick a target and aim for it without thinking too much about what the target should be?
 To my estimation this is necessary but not sufficient.
 In order to really figure life out you need to do one more thing: evaluation.
+Repeated such.
+In other words, iterating.

 Every time you realize that the target you’ve been aiming for wasn’t that good of a choice, you have to be able to change course - and quickly!
-This ability to reiterate one’s attempts by trial and error is the only tool available to he who wishes to find truth.
-The only way to really know something is to try it.
+This willingness to try and error is your best bet for finding truth.
+The only way to really know something is through direct experience.

-But constant reiteration isn’t enough either.
-Since life is limited there is a possibility that you might get unlucky and never hit the right target before death.
+But constant iteration isn’t enough either.
+Since life is limited there is a possibility, though a low probability, that you might never hit the right target before you die.
 Therefore you also need to be smart about choosing new targets.
-You have to be able to analyze what was wrong with your previous target and based on that choose a new one.
-And it also makes sense to maximize the amount of targets you try since a larger sample size increases your ability to evaluate your endevours.
+You have to be able to analyze what was wrong with your previous target and based on that information, choose a new one.
+It also makes sense to maximize the amount of targets you try since a large sample size improves your ability to evaluate.

 We can thus stipulate the following algorithm for figuring life out (math geeks will realize this is analogous to some numerical methods for approximately solving differential equations such as Euler's method):